Day 1: TANGIER – CHEFCHAOUEN

 The Chouwara Tannery, Karaouine Mosque, Bab Boujloud Door, the Royal Palace of Fes, the

 Mausoleum of Moulay Idriss, Seffarine Square and the madrassas.
-We will stop for lunch and in the afternoon continue our trip by visiting the tile makers cooperative and finally the ruins of Merenid situated outside the medina where we are sure to enjoy a spectacular view of everything in Fes.
+We will stop for lunch.
+In the afternoon continue our trip toward to visit the tile makers cooperative.
+Finally the ruins of Merenid situated outside the medina where we are sure to enjoy a spectacular view of everything in Fes.

-Day 4: FES – IFRANE – MIDELT – ZIZ VALLEY – ERFOUD – MERZOUGA – ERG CHEBBI
+Day 4: FES – IFRANE – MIDELT – ZIZ VALLEY – ERFOUD – MERZOUGA – SAHARA DESERT

-Day 5: MERZOUGA – TODRA GORGE – DADES VALLEY
+Day 5: DESERT– TODRA GORGE – DADES GORGE

 We will continue toward the Todra Gorge, at more than 100 meters in height, with its houses excavated in the rock, a magical place of vertical rocky walls caused by water and air erosion during centuries, an ideal place for climbers.
 Surrounded by a low flow river of crystalline water that we can enjoy for a quiet stroll, before we arrive in the middle of the afternoon at the Dades Valley to spend the night.